-As stated by Lisa Crispin, an Agile testing coach, expert and author: ‘The roles are blurring.
+As stated by Lisa Crispin, an Agile testing coach, expert, and author: ‘The roles are blurring.
 In the Agile world now the focus is on competency, not roles’.
-This statement effectively raises a number of serious questions – but most importantly, should program development and testing roles combine together and become one?
+This statement effectively raises a number of serious questions – but most importantly, should program development and testing roles to combine together and become one?

 The Future of Testing